 As you might guess from the name, the Mini Delta is tiny.
 It stands just 15” tall and is less than 10” deep.
 Accordingly, the build area is a little smaller than average: it’s cylindrical and will do for making small-to-medium sized models.
 Larger objects will have to be assembled from parts afterward.

-The build area is open, but this model doesn’t really have any problems maintaining a consistent temperature.
+The build area is open, but this model doesn’t really have any issues maintaining a consistent temperature.
 You can always create an enclosure for it, though, if you’d like.
 We were pleased to find that the simple construction provides plenty of scope for modification, though, including possible expanding its build volume slightly.

-This is the perfect desktop printer for beginners.
+This is the ideal desktop printer for beginners.
 It has a very small footprint, a cool appearance, and more importantly, a higher top speed than many of its rivals.
 This does mean that it’s a touch louder, but it’s still quiet enough to use in an office setting.

 In addition to PLA and ABS, this printer can create models with PETG (the plastic used in drinks bottles) and wood-infused filaments (although this requires a metal nozzle).
-This gives the user greater flexibility in terms of what they can build – perfect for beginners or those looking to push the limits of entry-level 3D printers.
+This gives the user much better flexibility in terms of what they can build – perfect for beginners or those looking to push the limits of entry-level 3D printers.

-With a pretty small build area, this model isn’t ideal for mass-production or commercial use.
+With a pretty small build area, this model isn’t perfect for mass-production or commercial use.
 Its vertical shape makes injection-molding impractical too.
 However, it handles more materials and costs a lot less than some of its rivals, making it a strong choice for the budget-conscious consumer.

 The front of the unit features a large, vibrant screen.
 Despite appearances, it’s not touch-controlled: there are three buttons to the right for navigation.
 In contrast to the cluttered, endless menus we’re used to, the Mini Delta shows just a few options per screen, and there’s never any doubt as to an option’s function.